scikit-beam/scikit-beam/doc/development/testguide.rst

 setup.py test
 -------------

-The safest way to run the astropy test suite is via the setup command ``test``.
+The safest way to run the scikit-beam test suite is via the setup command ``test``.
-This is invoked by running ``python setup.py test`` while in the astropy source code directory.
+This is invoked by running ``python setup.py test`` while in the scikit-beam source code directory.
 Run ``python setup.py test --help`` to see the options to the test command.